Bicycle Australia org supports the right of everyone to ride a bicycle without fear of harassment and unfair penalties by the law.

 This Law is diverting attention and time from more other safety issues and denying people the use of common sense.

 People are mislead to beleive they or others are safe because they are wearing a helmet, but this is not the case, [ref 7] and the road toll statistics show the falicy of such deception. [ref 8] These show absolutely no evidence of the safety benefit's the pro-helmet law lobbyists once used to claim of. !

 Discouraging a healthy activity like riding a bicycle with intrusive laws leads to more inactivity diseases such as obesity, diabeties, suicide and heart disease which kill many thousands of people each year.
-Discouraging bike use leads to greater dependence on motor vehicles, More harmfull pollution, greater dependence on oil, traffic congeston and causes more motor vehicle accidents.
+Discouraging bike use leads to greater dependence on motor vehicles, More harmful pollution, greater dependence on oil, traffic congestion and causes more motor vehicle accidents.

 The internet is enabling people to fight back for their rights in the face of this intrusive government interference.

-The Liberal Democratic Party (LDP) AKA Liberal Democrats generally support repealing such laws and may eventaully take the balance of power from the entrenched duopoly.
+The Liberal Democratic Party (LDP) AKA Liberal Democrats generally support repealing such laws and may eventually take the balance of power from the entrenched duopoly.

-Government policy towards bicycle users is totally disrespectfull, the persecution of bicycle users, cost to community health and loss of civil rights due to this discriminatory and short sighted law must end.
+Government policy towards bicycle users is totally disrespectful, the persecution of bicycle users, cost to community health and loss of civil rights due to this discriminatory and short sighted law must end.